irtalla/2011-nov9-usf/Project1/README.md

 A little inelegant, but straightforward enough.
 Two values will be -1, and one value will be a positive integer.
 This can be designated client-side.
 To maintain referential integrity, we will have dummy rows for decision, pitch, draft, author, and editor.

+UPDATE : A even quicker way to do this is to remove the target_draft_id fk in the request column.
+Since, pitches and drafts are in one-to-one relation, there is no need to reference a pitch directly.
+Further, since requests represent persistent communication channels organized around some topic, an editor can simply specify the content with the initial comment.
+That leaves reqeusts targeting editors' decisions.

 One interesting observation is that almost every attribute of a pitch is a target for a query.
 This makes sense, as pitches are the main product.
 But it is an interesting observation.